Cheburashka: History

-A Soviet postage stamp featuring the Gena the Crocodile animation.
+Soviet postcard "Happy New Year!" by artist Vladimir Zarubin, 1987.

 Cheburashka is an iconic Russian cartoon-character who later became a popular figure in Russian jokes (along with his friend, Gena the Crocodile).
 According to the creator of the character, Eduard Uspensky, Cheburashka is an "animal unknown to science", with large monkey-like ears and a body resembling that of a cub, who lives in a tropical forest.
 He accidentally gets into a crate of oranges, eats his fill, and falls asleep.
 The crate is eventually delivered to a grocery store in an unnamed Russian city (hinted to be Moscow), where the rest of the main story unfolds.

 The puzzled store manager finds the creature in the crate when he opens it; he takes him out and sits him on the table.
 The creature's paws are numb after staying in the crate for so long, and he tumbles down (чебурахнулся, a Russian colloquialism meaning "tumbled") from the table, onto the chair, and then onto the floor.
 This inspires the store manager to name him Cheburashka.
 Words with this root were archaic in Russian; Uspensky gave them a new lease on life.
 The Explanatory Dictionary of the Live Great Russian language (1882) of Vladimir Dahl gives the meaning of "cheburashka" as another name for the roly-poly toy.

-Soviet censors tried to stifle the Cheburashka films, because they made fun of nitpicking bureaucrats, factory directors, and the Young Pioneers; Cheburashka and Gena couldn't join the Young Pioneers because they didn't know how to start a Pioneers' bonfire and could not march.
+Soviet censors tried to stifle the Cheburashka films, because they made fun of nitpicking bureaucrats, factory directors, and the Young Pioneers; Cheburashka and Gena could not join the Young Pioneers because they did not know how to start a Pioneers' bonfire and could not march.
 The phrase "only the best can be on the Pioneers" was added as a compromise.

+In 2026, Cheburashka became a target of conservatives in Russia.
+Politician Andrey Makarov said that Cheburashka was "Jewish" in the months before the premiere of Cheburashka 2.
+Aleksandr Dugin called Cheburashka a "lunar demon" who had caused the downfall of the Soviet Union; Sergey Sosedov wrote in Pravda that the movie "teaches disrespect for elders".
+In hearings at the Duma, politicians called the film a "harmful cinema product that corrupts our children".